 Read More

-Passover is a joyous holiday when we Jews celebrate our freedom from bondage in Egypt.
+Unleavened Passover is a joyous holiday when we Jews celebrate our freedom from bondage in Egypt.
 Every year at the Seder we retell the story of our ancestors who followed Moses across a desert in search of a new home in the Promised Land.
-The Bible tells us that these ancient Hebrews left in such haste…
+The Bible tells us that these ancient Hebrews left in such…

 Read More

-As the Passover season approaches I often find myself laughing over something that happened many years ago.
-We were having 18 for Seder, and after calling the butcher to order lamb for my traditional stew, I wrote out a long shopping list for everything else I needed, and headed for the supermarket.
-Not surprisingly, the…
+Passover Shopping List As the Passover season approaches I often find myself laughing over something that happened many years ago.
+We were having 18 for our seder, and after calling the butcher to order lamb for my traditional stew, I wrote out a long shopping list for everything else I needed, and headed for the…

 Read More

-It’s been one week since we started our unplanned Covid 19 quarantine/staycation and I’m still reeling with the disbelief and the worry.
+And Things That Go Bump in the Night It’s been one week since we started our unplanned Covid 19 quarantine/staycation and I’m still reeling with the disbelief and the worry.
 And each day brings news of people we know or of well-known personalities who’ve been affected.
-Yesterday we learned of the coronavirus-related death at 81 of one of our greatest contemporary American playwrights,…
+Yesterday we learned of the coronavirus-related death at 81…

 Read More

-First published for the prompt 9/11 Twenty Years Later, I hope you read or reread this story now.
 9/11 I’ll never forget the date my husband’s college roommate Joel came from Newton, Massachusetts to spend a few days with us in New York – it was Monday, September 10, 2001.
-On that Monday Joel drove…
+On that Monday Joel drove down from Newton to New York’s JFK airport.
+His cousin and her three kids were arriving from Israel…

 Read More